kritikanair/Project_SSI/README.md

 - MongoDB for database hosting
 - Render for backend hosting
 - The SSI community for pioneering work in decentralized identity

-## 📞 Support

-For issues and questions:
-- Open an issue on GitHub
-- Check existing documentation in `/backend/README.md`
-- Review the implementation plan in `implementation_plan.md`

 ---